agnwinds/python/docs/rst/parameters/System_type.autogen.rst

     AGN or BH binary (currently)

   ``previous``
-    In this case, one is starting from a previous run with python, and one want to either continue the run or change some parameters associated with radiations sources
+    In this case, one is starting from a previous run with python, and one want to either continue the run or change some parameters associated with radiation sources

 **File:** python.c